maxint-rd/TinySoftWire/README.md

 ## Features & limitations
 - I2C scanning is supported, but the periphiral device needs to respond quickly to prevent skipped addresses.
 - Written fully in C++ as sufficient assembly skills were lacking.
 Better performance may be obtained using assembly.
-- Unfortunately interrupts seem to be too slow on the ATtiny13A @ 9.6MHz, requiring continuous calls to TinySoftWire::process()
+- Unfortunately interrupts seem to be too slow on the ATtiny13A @ 9.6MHz, requiring continuous calls to TinySoftWire::process().
 - Using this library the ATtiny13A at 9.6MHz can perform 100kHz I2C communication.
 Recognizing the address and acking after clock-pulse 8 now takes 4.5us.
 At 100Kbps each pulse is only 5us, so 400 kHz is much too fast.
+- This library only implements 7-bit addressing.
+General call write/read at address 0x00 is not implemented.
-- No clock-stretching was implemented (SLC is not kept low while prepping data)
+- No clock-stretching was implemented (SLC is not kept low while prepping data).
-- General call write/read at address 0x00 is not implemented
+- To keep things small and simple the internal buffer is only 4-bytes long.
+This size is defined in [TinySoftWire.h](src/TinySoftWire.h) and could be increased, but that would require implementation of supporting functions.

 ## More information